substrate-system/copy-button/README.md

 ## use

 ### index.js
 Import this file.
-It depends on [tonic](https://github.com/nichoth/tonic), so you will need to provide `Tonic` somehow, either through a bundler or `importmap`.
+It depends on [tonic](https://github.com/nichoth/tonic) and [clipboard-copy](https://github.com/feross/clipboard-copy), so you will need to provide them somehow, either through a bundler or `importmap`.

 ```js
 import { CopyButton } from '@nichoth/copy-button'